NorskHelsenett/Selvbetjening.Samples/README.md

 A client system must be created in **[Selvbetjening for HelseID ](https://selvbetjening.test.nhn.no/)**

-You probably want to enable support for refresh tokens, and it's important to specify which apis (services) are supported by the system.
+For the sample, you need to enable support for refresh tokens, and it's important to specify which apis (services) are supported by the system.
 The redirect URI should be set to `http://localhost:1337/callback` when using the default config.

-After the client system has been created, go to the 'Automatisering' tab, and generate an api key:
+After the client system has been created, go to the 'Automation' tab, and generate an api key:

 <img width="1172" alt="screenshot from the automation tab" src="./Docs/images/automatisering-screenshot.png">